microsoft/CosmosDB_Multi-Tenant/README.md

 * Access Cosmos DB Service in Azure Portal.
 * Select **Data Explorer** from the left panel.
 * Select **SharedThroughputDB** database.
-* Expand CasinoHotel container.
+* Expand **CasinoHotel** container.
 * select **Settings**.
-* You will see 'tenantId' as the partition key.
+* You will see **tenantId** as the partition key.
 It will create logical partitions per each tenant location.

 * Verify FamilyFunHotel Container for the partition key.
 * Select **Scale** property under **SharedThroughputDB** database.
-* It is set to use Autoscale upto 4,000 RUs and will share across all the containers (business entities).
+* It is set to use Autoscale up to 4,000 RUs and will share across all the containers (business entities).

+Autoscale will fall back to 400 RUs (10% of max RUs) when no activity. **This will save lot money since you don't have to allocate the maximum capacity all the time.**

+**This database models serves multiple customers with multi-tenant data models with AutoScale capability to lower the costs and avoids creating single database per customer.**

 <img src="./images/sharedThroughputContainers_3d.jpg" alt="Shared Throughtput at Database level" width="800" >

 #### Dedicated throughput to avoid Noisy Neighbor
 Hiking Hotel is a medium size business entity and you can avoid noisy neighbor issue by providing a dedicated throughput at the container level.
-Follow the steps to create a dedicated throughput.
+Follow the steps to create a dedicated throughput as part of the shared throughput database.

 #### 3.2 Add Cosmos DB container with dedicated throughput under shared database throughput